How to Store Food for Long Term Storage in Case of Emergency

+You need to know how to prepare food for long term storage before you begin.
 Generally, foods with low-moisture and fat levels have the most extended storage lives when stored correctly.
 When archaeologists opened an Egyptian tomb, they discovered 4,000-year old wheat inside that was still edible.
 While you may not get thousands of years of shelf life from your foods, you can extend their freshness by years with the right storage vessels and environment.
-With the proper storage, you can keep the following foods for at least 30 years:
+With the proper storage, such as mylar bags, you can keep the following foods for at least 30 years:

 - Dry Pasta

 - Baking Powder